Blatzar/scraping-tutorial/using_apis.md

 ```

 The next step is to...write down the structure of our json!
-This is the boring part for some, but it can be automated by using websites like [json2kt](https://arjixwastaken.github.io/)
+This is the boring part for some, but it can be automated by using websites like [json2kt](https://www.json2kt.com/) or [quicktype](https://app.quicktype.io/) to generate the entire code for you.
 <br/><br/>

 First step to declaring the structure for a json is to import the JsonProperty annotation.